Feeling a little run down? Sharing three tips to maximize your results and stop overtraining in its tracks!

 I know how hard that can be to hear.
 There was a time that I would look back over the last months (!) and not remember the last time I took a rest day.
 The sad thing, that rest was exactly what my body needed to make any sort of progress.
 At this point, I take at least two days off a week, which has helped my workouts so much!

 Regardless of where you’re at in your fitness journey, I’m sharing my three tips to prevent overtraining.
-I hope they help!
-If you have questions, please shoot me an email 🙂
+Again, if you wanna follow a specific workout plan that will be juuuuust *enough* exercise to see results, #GoldilocksFitness is for you.

 My three tips to prevent overtraining